Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Decomposed linear dynamical systems

 and updating the model parameters given the estimated coefficients:

-where $\eta_D$ and $\eta_f$ are the gradient-descent step sizes that need not be the same for both $\bm{D}$ and $\bm{f}$, nor be constant over the learning process.
+where $\eta_D$ and $\eta_f$ are the gradient-descent step sizes that need not be the same for $\bm{D}$ and $\bm{f}$, nor be constant over the learning process, and $\Pi_{C_D}$ and $\Pi_{C_{f_m}}$ are the projection operators to the constraint sets $C_D$ or $C_{f_m}$ on $\bm{D}$ or $\bm{f}_m$ respectively.
+These constraint sets can serve as another sparsity constraint, refer to matrix normalization, or just be the identity operator for the unconstrained case.
+We leave the constraint set generic as it may depend on a given specific application's goal.

-\textbf{Inference:} Assuming isotropic Gaussian noise in the observation and dynamics models, the inference step can be written as
+\textbf{Expectation step: estimating the model coefficients.} The first step in running the EM approach is to derive an efficient process for inferring $ \bm{x}_t$ and $\bm{c}_t$ given the data and an estimate of the model parameters.
+Assuming isotropic Gaussian noise in the observation and dynamics models, the inference step for the discrete time setting can be written as

-where $\lambda_0$, $\lambda_1$, and $\lambda_2$ are regularization terms that penalize deviations from the dynamical systems model, the sparsity of $\bm{x}_t$, and the sparsity of $\bm{c}_t$, respectively.
-The $\ell_1$ regularization accounts for model sparsity and encourages the use of only a few sub-dynamics (${f_{m}}$) to model the data at each time point.
+where $\lambda_0$, $\lambda_1$, $\lambda_2$, and $\lambda_3$ are regularization terms that penalize the deviations from the dynamical systems model, the sparsity of $\bm{x}_t$, the sparsity of $\bm{c}_t$, and the temporal-smoothness of the coefficients $c_t$, respectively.
+The $\ell_1$ sparsity regularization encourages the use of only a few dynamical systems, $\bm{f}_{m}$, at each time point.
 Similarly, in cases where we believe that the latent states are independent, $\ell_1$ regularization over $\bm{x}_t$ encourages appropriate decoupling.
-Modifying $\lambda_0$, $\lambda_1$, and $\lambda_2$ (or setting them to zero) allows the same approach to address different modeling conditions.
-Solving the above for all time points can be computationally intensive, in particular due to the bilinear form induced by the products between $\bm{x}_{t-1}$ and $\bm{c}_t$.
-We thus adopt a recent dynamic filtering approach for sparse signals: Basis Pursuit De-Noising with Dynamical Filtering (BPDN-DF)~\cite{charles2016rwl1df}.
+Modifying $\lambda_0$, $\lambda_1$, and $\lambda_2$ (or setting them to zero) allows our approach to adapt to different modeling conditions by modulating the expected sparsity in both the dynamics coefficients and latent state (Fig.~\ref{fig:introFig}B, top).
+The last term, $\lambda_3 \|\bm{c}_t - \bm{c}_{t-1}\|_2^2$, encourages smoothness over the time-varying coefficients.
+This smoothness constraint between consecutive time points can prevent high jumps and abrupt changes in the model coefficients over time that may be due to noise, thereby enhancing its ability to capture underlying trends without being overly influenced by noise or outliers.